top of page

 Their Notes:

-• I want to gather three new clients for my marketing business.
+• I want to acquire three new clients for my marketing business.

-• I can generate three new clients while maintaining my current clients.
+• I can achieve this while maintaining my current clients.

-• I can develop a social media marketing campaign and ask clients for referrals.
+• I’ll develop a social media marketing campaign and ask for referrals.

-• Generating new clients will allow me to boost my revenue and grow.
+• Gaining new clients will boost revenue and growth.

-• I can generate three new clients within two months.
+• I will acquire three clients in two months.

 SMART Goal: